j-zimmermann/ImpedanceFitter/README.md

 Documentation
 -------------

-The documentation is available at [INSERT READTHEDOCS LINK].
+The documentation is available at [Read the Docs](https://impedancefitter.readthedocs.io/en/v2.0.0/).

 If you want to compile it locally:
 The documentation is in the `doc` directory and requires [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) to be compiled.
+A requirements file can be found in the `doc` directory.

 Installation